Who doesn’t appreciate a good throwdown?

 - Hulk Hogan vs. Andre the Giant

 That is until today…..
-Introducing the The Grow Your Dough Showdown.
+Introducing The Grow Your Dough Showdown.

 Look how serious I am about this (Warning: the following picture may be scary to young children):

-If you haven’t guessed it yet, investing is kinda my thing.
+If you haven’t guessed it yet, investing is kind of my thing.
 I love investing and equally love encouraging others to invest for themselves.

-The purpose for this throwdown is the following four reasons
+The purpose of this throwdown is the following four reasons:

-- Show you how easy it is to get started investing
+1. Show you how easy it is to get started investing.

-- Show you the plethora of online options available
+2. Show you the plethora of online options available.

-- Show you different strategies that you can try
+3. Show you different strategies that you can try.

 Sound like fun?

-There are a ton of online platforms that exist nowadays that you can invest with.
+There are a ton of online platforms that exist nowadays that you can invest in.
 In fact, a quick Google search for “online brokers” yielded over 62 million results.

 I don’t have time to use all of them (I wish!), so I had to weed it down to the 7 that I thought would be the most interesting and applicable to all of you.